-An eligible company or partnership shall receive a fifteen percent (15%) markup for the following costs:
+An eligible company or partnership shall receive a fifteen percent (15%) markup for a task for which there is not a formulated task rate.[the following costs:

-- Employment of an unaffiliated subcontractor or other vendor for costs that do not have a formulated task rate: or - Purchase of materials associated with a task for which there is not a formulated task rate.
+- Employment of an unaffiliated subcontractor or other vendor for costs that do not have a formulated task rate; or - Purchase of materials associated with a task for which there is not a formulated task rate.

 Reimbursement shall be made in accordance with formulated task rates and rates identified within this document.
-Refer to 401 KAR 42:250, Section 13, for eligible and ineligible costs.
+Refer to 401 KAR 42:250[, Section 13, for eligible and ineligible costs].